 I bounced across the unloaded S-rig, feeling my way in the dark by memory around the oblong-shaped doughnut and long, torpedo-like tubes attached on either side like outrigger pontoons.
 I found a perch on top of a metal food box in the back of the boat.
 I took my shoes off, my cyan-colored Crocs, and set them next to me.
 My feet dangled inside the floorless raft, where I could hear, but not see, the Colorado River rushing beneath me.

 Earlier versions of these “baloney boats” had sealed floors and thus were not self-bailing.
 Assistant crewmembers used buckets to remove water from the boats so they wouldn’t sink in the rapids.
 These lucky individuals were known as “swampers.”
-Even though the Grand Canyon Expeditions founder Ron Smith had ripped out the center floor of the doughnut years ago—a design known now as the self-bailing “S-rig”—the term “swamper” lives on.
+Even though the Grand Canyon Expeditions founder Ron Smith ripped out the floor years ago—a design known now as the self-bailing “S-rig,” the “s” for Smith—the term “swamper” lives on.
 Before you ever think of becoming a head boatman, you have to do time as the swamper, at the beck and call of the boatman.
 On this trip, in addition to leading the photography activities, I was the swamper to the swamper.
 I was doing double time.

 “Wanna beer, swamper?”
 Josh asked me.
 Lars didn’t drink.

 “Is the pope Catholic?”
 I said, turning toward the sound of his voice.

 He opened the cooler.